Klondike Gold Rush: Supply situation

+Illness

 Scurvy, a potentially fatal illness caused by the lack of vitamin C, became a problem, particularly during the winter where fresh food was unavailable.
 English prospectors gave it the telling name of "Canadian black leg".
 It struck, among others, writer Jack London and, although not fatal in his case, brought an end to his mining career.
 Dysentery and malaria were also common in Dawson, and an epidemic of typhoid broke out in July and ran rampant throughout the summer.
 Up to 140 patients were taken into the newly constructed St Mary's Hospital and thousands were affected.
 Measures were taken by the following year to prevent further outbreaks, including the introduction of better sewage management and the piping in of water from further upstream.
 These gave improvements in 1899, although typhoid remained a problem.
 The new Hän reserve, however, lay downstream from Dawson City, and here the badly contaminated river continued to contribute to epidemics of typhoid and diphtheria throughout the gold rush.